neherlab/covid19_scenarios/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: 🙋 Feature Request
-about: Want to add something to COVID-19 Scenarios?
+about: You have an idea?
+Suggest an improvement!
-labels: 't:feat' 'help wanted'
+labels: 't:feat', 'help wanted', 'needs triage'
 ---
 <!---
 Thanks for filing an issue 😄!
 Before you submit, please read the following: